Additional Links: Stamp Campaign | Portfolio | Spotlight | Lathrop House B&B | Natzweiler-Struthof Site

 PHOTOGRAPHER

 Diana Mara Henry began her career in photojournalism at Radcliffe, as photoeditor of the Harvard Crimson from 1967 to 1969.
-She received Harvard's Ferguson History Prize in 1967 and her A.B. in Government in 1969.
-She has specialized in interpreting social issues and events.
+She received Harvard's Ferguson History Prize in 1967 and her Harvard A.B. in Government in 1969.
+From her first job at NBC News, she has specialized in interpreting social issues and cultural events.
 Her photography for private literary, social and fashion clients in New York City has been widely published.

 POLITICS